 Our newest all female residence is Jackson Hall.
 Jackson’s residents will typically be housed in a two room suite.
 These two rooms will share a common living area.
 Each individual room contains its own bathroom.
 Four kitchens are available in this hall for the students' use.

-Our new male hall will open in the Fall of 2014!
+Our new male opened in August 2014!
 Becker's residents will be housed two to a room and each room will have its own bathroom.
-Two kitchens will be available for the students' use.
+Three kitchens will be available for the students' use.

 Students find that the advantages of lower cost and easy access to a variety of campus activities and resident programs are a valuable educational experience at DCCC.